Leadership:

 I am originally from Westchester, New York, a suburb of New York City.
 I attended the State University of New York - Cobleskill with a major in Communications.
 In 2016, I moved to Minneapolis, MN.
 I enjoy reading, walking with my dog, Miles, cheering on New York sports teams despite constant losing, and all forms of music.

-Sarah Holmberg
+Sarah Kamstra

 Sustainability Educator